paketo-buildpacks/blog/content/posts/0024-bionic-builder-unsafe.md

 For these users:

 1. Your builds will break during the brownout.
 Don't panic!
 They will start working again when the brownout is over.
-Grab your towel or a [Pan Galactic Gargle Blaster](https://en.wikipedia.org/wiki/Zaphod_Beeblebrox) and wait it out.
+Grab your towel or a [Pan Galactic Gargle Blaster](https://en.wikipedia.org/wiki/Zaphod_Beeblebrox), you can just wait it out.
 2. When the brownout is over, you will need to switch the image tag on your builder to the following:

    - `paketobuildpacks/builder:tiny-unsafe`